 Just for the record, your 20s is not a throw away decade.
-While it is expected that you will make mistakes when it comes to your finances, it is not expected that you will habitually make money mistakes all willy-nilly for a full ten years.
+Although it is expected that you will make mistakes when it comes to your finances, it is not expected that you will habitually make money mistakes all willy-nilly for a full 10 years.

 Create an emergency fund.
 Your emergency fund should be at least six months of your total expenses and be kept liquid and safe from fluctuation in a savings account or money market.
 This financial cushion gives you peace of mind in the event of a layoff, a car repair, or an injury.